sweattep/modern_quotes/README.md

 >The settlement in the second case featured a quid pro quo: employees would be reclassified in order to get overtime but would give up their stock options

+>To prove that you are poor, get it in writing.
+To prove that you are rich, get a rich lawyer.

 >Besides learning propositional logic, I could've skipped college and went straight to building a better 21 blackjack

 >I grew the company size too quickly.
 I apologize for that